 In many cases medial tendinosis is a gradual-onset overuse injury due to climbing and training too often, too hard, and, most important, with too little rest.
 Furthermore, developing forearm muscle imbalance and muscle adhesion (trigger point) often contribute to elbow pain and exacerbate injury.

 Before we dig deeper, I must point out that there are a number of less common injuries that can cause elbow pain and mimic climber’s elbow (misdiagnosis is not uncommon).
 If your elbow pain is significant and/or getting worse, I strongly recommend visiting a doctor versed in climbing injuries.
 Here’s a link to an excellent book on climbing injuries, Dr. Volker Schöffl’s One Move Too Many.

-Biceps contraction produces supination (turning of the palm upward), but in gripping the rock you generally need to maintain a pronated, palms-out position.
+Biceps contraction produces supination (turning of the palm upward), but in gripping the rock you generally need to maintain a pronated, palms-out “pull-up” position.
 This battle, between the supinating action of the biceps pulling and the necessity to maintain a pronated hand position (to maintain grip with the rock), strains the pronator teres muscle and its attachment at the medial epicondyle.

 Treatment and Rehab